-Project Priority Lead agency Comment Next Steps On 13 November 2018 RBNZ published an exposure draft of its policy Residential Mortgage Obligations (RMO) - Introducing a high grade residential mortgage backed securities framework for New Zealand.
-This followed an initial consultation in November 2017 and ongoing discussion with issuers and investors over 2018. deferred for an initial period of six months.
+Project Priority Lead agency Comment Next Steps On 13 November 2018 RBNZ published an exposure draft of its policy Residential Mortgage Obligations (RMO) - Introducing a high grade residential mortgage backed securities framework for New Zealand .
+This followed an initial consultation in November 2017 and ongoing discussion with issuers and investors over 2018.
 RBNZ has published a summary of submissions , on its website.
 RBNZ is working to finalise the policy framework and will agree an implementation plan for the RMO standard through working groups covering three key areas - loan level data, operational implementation and legislative processes.
 Beneficial Ownership of New Zealand Companies and Limited Partnerships Low MBIE On 19 June 2018, MBIE released a discussion document seeking feedback on what requirements there should be on New Zealand companies and limited partnerships to hold and disclose information about their beneficial owners: Increasing the transparency of the beneficial ownership of New Zealand Companies and Limited Partnerships .
 On 2 August 2018 NZBA submitted on MBIE's discussion paper on beneficial ownership.
 Decisions are expected in 2021.
-Review of s 36 of the Commerce Act Low MBIE In January 2019 MBIE released a discussion paper seeking feedback on a proposal to amend the Commerce Act's prohibition against anti-competitive unilateral conduct (s 36) in line with Australian reforms: Review of Section 36 of the Commerce Act and other matters.
-That discussion paper follows MBIE's targeted review and cross-submission consultation on the same issue in November 2015 and July 2016, respectively.
+Review of s 36 of the Commerce Act Low MBIE In January 2019 MBIE released a discussion paper seeking feedback on a proposal to amend the Commerce Act's prohibition against anti- competitive unilateral conduct (s 36) in line with Australian reforms: Review of Section 36 of the Commerce Act and other matters .
+That discussion paper follows MBIE's targeted review and cross- submission consultation on the same issue in November 2015 and July 2016, respectively.
 In March 2019 NZBA submitted on MBIE's discussion paper.
-A Bill will be introduced early in 2021.
+The Commerce Amendment Bill was introduced on 10 March 2021 and had its first reading on 16 March 2021.
+The Bill is currently with the Economic Development, Science and Innovation Committee.

 Project Priority Lead agency Comment Next Steps The Government has agreed to amendments to section 36 of the Commerce Act 1986.
-Other amendments to the Commerce Act will include: Removing provisions that shield some types of intellectual property-related conduct from being examined under competition law.
+Submissions to the Committee close on 30 April 2021, with a report due by 16 September 2021.
+Other amendments to the Commerce Act will include: Removing provisions that shield some types of intellectual property- related conduct from being examined under competition law.
 Increasing penalties for businesses engaging in anti-competitive mergers.
 Technical changes to the treatment of anti-competitive covenants.
 Increasing the maximum number of Commerce Commissioners from six to eight to reflect the Commission's growing responsibilities in recent years.
 Making it easier for the Commerce Commission to cooperate with other domestic agencies by sharing information it holds, subject to appropriate safeguards.